coder/backstage-plugins/plugins/backstage-plugin-devcontainers-backend/README.md

 # @coder/backstage-plugin-devcontainers-backend

-Automatically detect [development containers (devcontainer) files](https://containers.dev/) in your repositories on GitHub/GitLab/Bitbucket, and have Backstage automatically tag them in the background!
+Automatically detect [development containers (dev container) files](https://containers.dev/) in your repositories on GitHub/GitLab/Bitbucket, and have Backstage automatically tag them in the background!

 ## Screenshots